West Ukrainian People's Republic: Background

+Language map of Galicia according to the 1910 Austro-Hungarian census.
+Eastern Galicia was a predominantly Ukrainian-speaking region.

 According to the Austro-Hungarian census of 1910, the territory claimed by the West Ukrainian People's Republic had about 5.4 million people.
 Of these, 3,291,000 (approximately 60%) were Ukrainians, 1,351,000 (approximately 25%) were Poles, 660,000 (approximately 12%) were Jews, and the rest included Rusyns, Germans, Hungarians, Romanians, Czechs, Slovaks, Romani, Armenians and others.
 The cities and towns of this largely rural region were mostly populated by Poles and Jews, while the Ukrainians dominated the countryside.
 Out of this region's 44 territorial divisions, Poles were a majority in only one — Lviv county.
 This would prove problematic for the Ukrainians, because largest city and proclaimed capital Lviv had 49.4% Polish population compared to 19.9% Ukrainian population; and was considered by Poland to be one of its most important cities.

 The oil reserves near Lviv at Drohobych and Boryslav in the upper Dniester River were among the largest in Europe.
-Rail connections to Russian-ruled Ukraine or Romania were few; these included Brody on a line from Lviv to the upper Styr River (Note: The Styr River valley had seen significant fighting between Russia and the Central Powers during World War I.), Pidvolochysk on a line from Ternopil to Proskuriv in Podolia, and a line along the Prut from Kolomyia to Chernivtsi in Bukovina.
+Rail connections to Russian-ruled Ukraine or Romania were few; these included Brody on a line from Lviv to the upper Styr River, Pidvolochysk on a line from Ternopil to Proskuriv in Podolia, and a line along the Prut from Kolomyia to Chernivtsi in Bukovina.